xieweiAlex/English_Learning/words/2024/words-Mar.md

+## Week 2

+> What's working for you that you'd be crazy to change?
+What's not working for you, and you'd be crazy not to change?"

+He is **inordinately** proud of his wife's achievements.
+fluster.

 Prominent Democrats have increasingly softened their opposition to voter identification requirements in recent days, signaling a new openness to measures that activists have long vilified as an insidious method of keeping minorities from the ballot box.

 Insurance companies **flogged** junk schemes to the poor or mentally disabled. -